geotools/geotools/docs/user/library/xml/filter.rst

 Filter
 ------

-No utility class, this time out we will be making direct use of the two available GTXML configurations:
+No utility class, this time out we will be making direct use of the three available GTXML configurations:

 * org.geotools.filter.v1_0.OGCConfiguration
 * org.geotools.filter.v1_1.OGCConfiguration
+* org.geotools.filter.v2_0.FESConfiguration

 The definition of *filter* is considered part of the ogc schema, hence the use of OGCConfiguration above.